darkeclipz/clappy-bird-vr/README.md

 # clappy-bird-vr
 Clappy Bird VR - without clapping.

-As a coding challenge, we ([@johannesheesterman](https://github.com/johannesheesterman)) decided to make a Flappy Bird version in VR.
+As a one night coding challenge, we ([@johannesheesterman](https://github.com/johannesheesterman)) decided to make a Flappy Bird version in VR.
 The idea was to jump by clapping.

 ## Microphone